TL;DR

 Why?

-Strategic Insight: A patient in London needing a hip replacement could travel to Spire Manchester or Nuffield Leeds and save £4,000–£6,000, receiving care from top regional consultants in excellent facilities.
+Strategic Insight: A patient in London needing a hip replacement could travel to Spire Manchester or Nuffield Leeds and save £4,000–£6,000, receiving care from top regional consultants in excellent facilities. (illustrative estimate)

 WeCovr Insight: Many insurance policies have specific "London upgrade" options.
-If you live within the M25, WeCovr can advise on whether the additional premium for London hospital access offers better value than traveling to high-quality regional centres like Reading or Guildford.
+If you live within the M25, WeCovr can advise on whether the additional premium for London hospital access offers better value than travelling to high-quality regional centres like Reading or Guildford.

 From 2022 to 2024, private healthcare experienced cost inflation of roughly 20-24%.